10 Essential Mexican Spices for Authentic Cooking

 Cayenne Pepper Hot, sharp, and punchy.
 Used in hot sauces and spice blends.

-These spices form the backbone of mex flavor, and with a little practice, you’ll be able to create dishes that rival those of the pros.
+These spices form the backbone of Mexican flavor, and with a little practice, you'll be able to create dishes that rival those of the pros.
 Just remember: a little goes a long way, especially when it comes to heat.

-Cooking Tips to Master Mex Flavor
+Cooking Tips to Master Mexican Flavor

 • Start Small: When working with spicy ingredients, always add a little at a time and taste as you go.